programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 def get_lemma(Doc):
     return [(token.lemma_) for token in Doc]

-# Run the lemma retrieval function on the Doc objects in the dataframe
+# Run the lemma retrieval function on the Doc objects in the DataFrame
 final_paper_df['Lemmas'] = final_paper_df['Doc'].apply(get_lemma)
 ```
 Lemmatization can help reduce noise and refine results for researchers who are conducting keyword searches.
 For example, let’s compare counts of the word “write” in the original token column and in the lemmatized column.